 The Planetarium is inside the Payne Family Native American Center, located just east of Arthur Ave. adjacent to the Oval (shown here on our campus map).
 The Planetarium is in the basement of the building - look for the unique curvature of the wall - the "Star Gazing Room" - room 013.

-The closest parking lot to the Payne Family Native American Center (PFNAC) is the lot by the Emma B. Lommasson Center.
+Currently, the closest parking lot to the Payne Family Native American Center (PFNAC) is the lot by the Interdisciplinary Science Building.
 Parking is free in this lot after 5 pm.
-The lot is located directly off Arthur Avenue between University and McLeod Avenues.
-To find the PFNAC building, exit the lot moving away from Arthur Ave, follow the path between Lommasson Center and Craig Hall, and the PFNAC building will be directly in front of you.
-The main entrance faces the oval, circling the building to the left will bring you right where you need to be.
+The lot is located directly off Beckwith Avenue (the first left from Arthur).
+To find the PFNAC building, exit the lot moving North, follow the path between the construction site and Health Sciences building, and the PFNAC building will be on your right just before you reach the Griz statue.
+The main entrance faces the oval, circling the building towards the oval will bring you to the front entrance.